home biography contact works

 Third movement is a stringent tarantella-like movement, almost as a ‘moto perpetuo’, with superseding calm and lingering sections.

-This work is a personal expression of a search for musical clarity, as well as an attempt to revitalize a classical expression in a unique manner.
+The Piano Concerto is a personal expression of a search for musical clarity, as well as an attempt to revitalize a classical expression in a unique manner.
 It marks the end of a project which Vogt started in 2011 in writing three concertos for soloists with orchestra: one for violin, one for cello, and finally this concerto for piano.

 Piano Trio (2006)